Read how the Sizzle Index, available on the thinkorswim® platform, can

 Options volume is best viewed in the context of other indicators.
-For instance, a jump in volume that coincides with a big up or down price move may be an indication of strength in the direction of the change.
-It’s fitting, then, that large percentage price increases that are accompanied by thin trading volume are less likely to indicate market direction with any staying power.
-In fact, they may indicate that a reversal is taking shape.
+For instance, a jump in volume that coincides with a big up or down price move may indicate strength in the direction of the change.
+It’s fitting, then, that large percentage price increases accompanied by thin trading volume are less likely to indicate market direction with any staying power.
+In fact, they may indicate a reversal is taking shape.

-When tracking options volume, you’ll want to discern whether the crowd is taking action—buying or selling—in call options as well as put options.
-It’s also important to be able to track down unusual options volume when it occurs, because it could hint at where the underlying stock might go.
+When tracking options volume, traders want to discern whether the crowd is taking action—buying or selling—in call options as well as put options.
+It’s also important to be able to track down unusual options volume when it occurs because it could hint at where the underlying stock might go.

-If you’re the type who likes to know the math behind an indicator before implementing it into a strategy, here you go.
-The Sizzle Index is a ratio of a security’s current options volume over that security’s average options volume.
-So if you see a stock with a Sizzle Index of 5.00, that indicates its current daily options volume is five times that of its daily average options volume.
+The Sizzle Index is a ratio of a security’s current options volume over that security’s daily average options volume over the last five days.
+It is calculated as the ratio of the current total volume of put and call options to the arithmetic mean of daily put and call volumes over the last five days.
+A stock with a Sizzle Index of 5.00, for example, indicates its current daily options volume is five times that of its daily average options volume.
 A Sizzle Index of 0.50 indicates current volume at half of its average, and so on.

-Think of it as an unusual options activity scanner that allows you to follow the money in a given stock and help you troll for potential trading ideas.
-And because it’s impossible to keep tabs on all stocks all of the time, the Sizzle Index “quick scan” does your heavy lifting to identify unusually high values.
-Use it to quickly get a condensed roundup of, in this case, the unusual suspects you may want to keep an eye on.
+Think of it as an unusual options activity scanner that allows traders to follow the money in a given stock and helps troll for potential trading ideas.
+And because it’s impossible to keep tabs on all stocks all the time, the Sizzle Index “quick scan” does the heavy lifting to identify unusually high values.
+Use it to quickly get a condensed roundup of, in this case, the unusual suspects to keep an eye on.